-When coping with divorce, we are faced with the stress of managing a myriad of emotions and decisions.
+When coping with divorce (especially one we did not want), we are faced with the stress of managing a myriad of emotions and decisions.
 On top of that, we think we have to fix everything past, present and future right now.

 But the reality is that we only need to worry about our present moment.
 We cannot do one thing about the past.
 It’s done.
 It’s over.
 And our future will be the result of what we are doing now.

 Follow these nine steps to cope with divorce:

 - Stop Replaying The Past

 I know back “then” I wasted a lot of time in agony and despair as I was coping with my unwanted divorce.
 Even though I knew there was absolutely nothing I could do about what my wasband had done, I was still hurting.
 I was letting what had happened in the past dictate my feelings in the present, and that made the pain relentless.

 You can either spend your present moments in gratefulness, praise and progress, or you can spend them in agony.
 I have a rubber stamp that says, “Don’t Postpone Joy.”
 I love that, We can always choose to do something that brings us joy.
 That’s important to remember in the middle of divorce.

 We always have the choice to do something good for ourselves or for someone else.
 Think about it… Are you breathing?
 Can you see?
 Can you share some creative time with a child or grandchild?
 Are you doing productive work?
 Are you doing something that moves you forward?
 Can you smell the lilac bush in your backyard?